sagnik6969/obsidian/Programming notes/Final sem exam 7th sem/ML/Logistic Regression.md

 3. So it simply interpolates between the points, and this interpolation cannot be interpreted as probabilities.
 4. Since the predicted outcome is not a probability, but a linear interpolation between points, there is no meaningful threshold at which one can distinguish one class from the other.
 5. A linear model also extrapolates and gives you values below zero and above one.
-Logistic Regression
+### Logistic Regression
-• A solution for classification leads to logistic regression.
+1. A solution for classification leads to logistic regression.
-• Instead of fitting a straight line or hyperplane, the logistic regression model uses the logistic
-function to squeeze the output of a linear equation between 0 and 1.
-• The logistic function is defined as:
-o The dependent variable y is transformed to logistic(y).
+2. Instead of fitting a straight line or hyperplane, the logistic regression model uses the logistic function to squeeze the output of a linear equation between 0 and 1.
+The logistic function is defined as:  The dependent variable y is transformed to logistic(y).
 Here it is 𝜂.
-𝑙𝑜𝑔𝑖𝑠𝑡𝑖𝑐(𝜂) = 1
-1 + 𝑒𝑥𝑝(−𝜂)
+4. 𝑙𝑜𝑔𝑖𝑠𝑡𝑖𝑐(𝜂) = 1  / 1 + 𝑒𝑥𝑝(−𝜂) = 1 / 1 + exp(-(bx + a))